 - By Bus: The City of Athens has a relatively good bus network that will get you to a plethora of destinations (combined with some walking.)
 Bus routes show up on Google Maps and is the cheapest way to get around the city.
 You can also book a Hop On Hop Off bus to get you to all the tourists sites.

 Moving Onward from Athens

-Most visitors use Athens as a great in and out base from international destinations to the Greek islands.
-Besides Corfu, Crete, Santorini, and Mykonos very few Greek islands have international flights.
-Meaning that visitors will either enjoy Athens at the beginning or end of the Greece trip.
+Most visitors use Athens as a way to reach the Greek islands.
+Besides Corfu, Crete, Santorini, and Mykonos, very few Greek islands have international flights.
+Visitors will enjoy Athens at the beginning or end of the Greece trip.

 There are two ways to get to the Greek islands from Athens.
 By plane or by ferry.
 Some island groups like the Cyclades or the Saronic Islands are only a few hours ferry ride away from Athens while some like Crete require an overnight journey via ferry.

-Athens has three main ferry ports, Piraeus, Rafina and Lavrion with Piraeus being the main the will connect you easily.
+Athens has three main ferry ports, Piraeus, Rafina, and Lavrion with Piraeus being the main that will connect you easily.
 I like to play around on Ferry Hopper to see what islands I can travel to easily.
-Some great destinations that are close to Athens are Hydra, Spetses, Milos, Naxos, and Paros.
+Some great destinations close to Athens are Hydra, Spetses, Milos, Naxos, and Paros.

 READ MORE GREECE TRAVEL TIPS